Photo by Nicolas Raymond freestock.ca, CC BY 3.0

-The 2019 FEniCS Conference will take place at the Carnegie Institution for Science Department of Terrestrial Magnetism (DTM), Washington DC, on 12-14 June 2019.
+The 2019 FEniCS Conference took place at the Carnegie Institution for Science Department of Terrestrial Magnetism (DTM), Washington DC, on 12-14 June 2019.

 The FEniCS’19 conference is an opportunity for all those interested in the FEniCS Project and related projects to exchange ideas, communicate their results and network with the automated scientific computing community.
 We welcome developers, existing and potential users of the FEniCS ecosystem as well as mathematicians, computer scientists and application domain specialists interested in numerical methods, their implementation and applications.